 In the near term, implementation of all recommended FMEs in the Lower Brazos Regional Flood Plan would result in a decrease in the percentage of the region with inadequate mapping from 33 percent to 28 percent.
-Implementation of all recommended FMPs in the Lower Brazos Regional Flood Plan, which are confined to Fort Bend County in this cycle, would result in a 23.8 percent reduction in the Fort Bend County population exposed to the 1 percent ACE storm.
+Implementing all recommended FMPs in the Lower Brazos Regional Flood Plan would result in a reduction in the population, structures, roads, and agricultural areas exposed to the 1 percent

+ACE storm.
 Other benefits of plan implementation listed below are more qualitative.
 These include, but are not limited to:

-- Protection of natural riverine features and creating open spaces and pedestrian trails for recreational use. - Reduction of water pollution associated with flooded structures. - Protection of agricultural resources. - Mitigation of water and wastewater services disruption. - Protection of valuable infrastructure through stabilization of geomorphic processes.
+- Protection of natural riverine features and creating of open spaces and pedestrian trails for recreational use. - Reduction of water pollution associated with flooded structures. - Protection of agricultural resources. - Mitigation of water and wastewater services disruption. - Protection of valuable infrastructure through stabilization of geomorphic processes.

 Additional flood risk that might arise in a "no action" future scenario can be avoided through a consistent effort to fulfill the floodplain management goals and standards set forth by the RFPG.
-This effort would involve the recommendation of "Regulatory and Guidance" FMSs identified in this planning cycle, which are particularly relevant to mitigating future flood risk in a region where construction of over 480,000 new residential structures is anticipated to accommodate population growth over the next 30 years.
+This effort would involve the recommendation of "Regulatory and Guidance" FMSs identified in this planning cycle, which are particularly relevant to mitigating future flood risk in a region where the construction of over 480,000 new residential structures is anticipated to accommodate population growth over the next 30 years.
 Furthermore, if all regional watershed study FMEs identified in this planning cycle (recommended and non-recommended) were to be implemented, no areas of the Lower Brazos Flood Planning Region would lack sufficient modeling or mapping data.
-The implementation of actions mentioned above would facilitate regulation of development, the establishment of higher standards, and the use of the best available data, which are all interdependent strategies for avoiding potential increases in flood exposure over time.
+Implementing the actions mentioned above would facilitate the regulation of development, the establishment of higher standards, and the use of the best available data, all interdependent strategies for avoiding potential increases in flood exposure over time.
 Implementing Drainage Master Plan FMEs identified in this plan would help identify potential projects that could be included as FMPs in future planning cycles.
 The implementation of these identified projects would ultimately mitigate future flood risk.